zshipko/image2-rs/README.md

 Another image processing library for Rust focused on generic, composable image operations.

-- Straight-forward API
-- Parallel pixel iteration using `Filter::eval_p`
-- Built-in support for u8, u16, i32, u32, f32, i64, u64, f64 datatypes
-- Generic image reader/writer based on `ImageMagick`, allowing for a wide range of formats to be read into an `ImageBuf` of any type and color.
-- (Optional) Support for RAW images via [rawloader](https://crates.io/crates/rawloader) (build with the `raw` feature enabled)
-- (Optional) Support for webcam capture via [rscam](https://github.com/loyd/rscam) (build with the `v4l` feature enabled)

 ## Installation

 Add the following to your `Cargo.toml`: